 Brian De Palma got the idea for Sisters, the film that put him on the map, after reading an article about a set of Russian Siamese twins.

-Haunted by a photo of the siblings in which one of them had, as he puts it, a "surly, disturbing look on her face" while the other was smiling and looked healthy, De Palma was inspired by the piece which detailed the twins' psychological problems as they grew older.
+Haunted by a photo of the siblings in which one of them had, as he put it, a "surly and disturbing look on her face" while the other smiled and looked healthy...De Palma was inspired by the piece which detailed the twins' psychological problems as they grew older.

-He fashioned a script with Louisa Rose and came up with a film that paid homage to the work of Hitchcock, most notably Rear Window and PSYCHO.
+He fashioned a script with Louisa Rose and came up with a movie that paid homage to the work of Hitchcock, most notably Rear Window and PSYCHO.
 In fact, the director had the good fortune of hiring Bernard Herrmann to compose the score, quite a coup for someone so early in his career.

 Philip Woode (Lisle Wilson) is appearing on a game show called "Peeping Toms."
 A hidden camera records him as he watches a beautiful "blind" woman named Danielle Breton (Margot Kidder) undress.
 The topic is chivalry and the contestants are asked to decide which course of action the man will take.
 Being a gentleman, he simply walks away.
 Neither contestant predicted the correct answer.

 For their participation, the two are awarded parting gifts.
-Danielle gets a new cutlery set, while Phillip, an African-American, is presented with a night of dining and dancing for two at Manhattan's "famous" African Room!
+Danielle gets a new cutlery set...while Phillip, an African-American, is presented with a night of dining and dancing for two at Manhattan's "famous" African Room!

 Outside the studio, Danielle asks if she can join him for dinner and he obliges.
 At the restaurant, the French-Canadian charms Phillip with her story of why she left Quebec and moved to New York City.